pdiomede-certora/pdiomede-certora/README.md

 A lot of protocol losses come from operational failure modes: key management, multisig hygiene, access control around sensitive systems, and process weaknesses.
 Certora publishes practical OpSec guidance and encourages modern approaches like zero-trust thinking for protecting teams and systems.  [oai_citation:4‡certora.com](https://www.certora.com/blog/the-shift-to-zero-trust?utm_source=chatgpt.com)

 ## What I do as a TAM
-I partner with engineering and security teams to turn “we need to be secure” into an actionable plan and measurable outcomes.
+I partner with engineering and security teams to turn “we need to be secure” into an actionable plan and measurable outcomes:
 - Partner with teams to define **security goals**, scope, and success criteria
 - Translate protocol risks into **verifiable properties** and reviewable requirements
 - Coordinate delivery across verification and audit workflows, keep comms tight and execution unblocked